 As a matter of law, a court would decide whether the Lord of the Rings Facebook group was a public accommodation.
 It's hard to say how a judge would rule.
 So, Sam's pretty glad that he's relying on an experienced civil rights attorney.

 Exception: Removal for Offensive Behavior or Direct Threat to Public Safety

 Be aware that there is an exception to statutory discrimination claims based on a group member's behavior.
 Generally speaking, even a public group can kick out a member for “offensive behavior" or if they pose a “direct threat to public safety."

 For example, if Sam kept referring to one of the female group members as “Gollum," they could kick Sam out for being a jerk, regardless of whether he is Catholic.
 Similarly, if Sam were sexually harassing a group member, the admins could expel him as a threat to safety, even if the admin would otherwise discriminate against him.

 But here, Sam wasn't being offensive or posing a threat to anyone.
 He was just existing and happened to be Catholic.
 Sam's behavior doesn't meet this exception.

 It's worth mentioning another side issue.
 Suppose Sam's Facebook group is having an annual retreat this year in New Zealand, where the movies were filmed.
 Sam went last year, and it was great.
-He still wears the t-shirt all the time.
-He is anxious to go again this year, but we're not quite out of the coronavirus pandemic yet.
+He still wears the T-shirt all the time.
+He's anxious to go again this year, but we're not quite out of the coronavirus pandemic yet.

 The group admins decide to institute a COVID-19 vaccination policy.
 Sam is fully vaccinated and boosted, but one of his friends is an anti-vaxxer.
 They could be barred from the retreat as a threat to public health.
 At least, that's what the admins could argue.